 Distilled and sparkling water

-Drinking tea is a healthy habit that has been around for more than 6,000 years and for good reason.
-Besides having to boil water to make it, hence getting rid of bacteria, tea is also one of the quickest way to help one dehydrate in an emergency situation.
-Coffee and caffeinated tea provide an additional boost of energy and help keeping you alert, while other types of tea have a calming and smoothing effect.
-Not to mention that there are many other teas that have healing effects and their proprieties will prove useful during a time of need.
-Bouillon cubes are also a good choice because they are made up of compressed stock and combined with hardtack, it can become a good meal when nothing’s around.
+Drinking tea is a healthy habit that has been around for more than 6,000 years and for a good reason.
+Besides having to boil water to make it, hence getting rid of bacteria, tea is also one of the quickest ways to help one dehydrate in an emergency situation.
+Coffee and caffeinated tea provide an additional boost of energy and it helps to keep you alert.

 Canned and dehydrated meats

-The best and tastiest source of protein for a prepper is meat and most of us can’t even go a day without having a nice portion of it.
-Meat can provide up to 90% of the sustenance needed to survive and this makes it a perfect food to be stockpiled.
-While some prefer canned meat, there are some preppers that are making their own jerky or pemmican for a long time survival and maybe you too, should learn how to make it.
-When it comes to canned meats, tuna, salmon and mackerel should be on your list because they are rich in omega 3 oils.
-Meat is a must have for your pantry and you should make sure you have enough of it.
-However, if you are vegetarian, you can stockpile on canned or dehydrated mushrooms, as they are also an important source of protein.
+The best and tastiest source of protein for a prepper is meat.
+Most of us can’t even go a day without having a nice portion of it.
+Meat can provide up to 90% of the sustenance needed to survive, and this makes it a perfect food to be stockpiled.
+While some prefer canned meat, some preppers are making their own jerky or pemmican for a long time survival.

-When making the lists of foods to hoard when the power is out, you shouldn’t forget about oils.
-Oil can be used for cooking, but it also has many other uses during an emergency.
-Olive oil is a good choice because it doesn’t have the chemicals resulted after processing, like other oils.
-If olive oil is too expensive for you, canola and coconut oil are great replacement since are heat stable and doesn’t go rancid as fast as other oils.
+Olive oil is an excellent choice because it doesn’t have the chemicals resulted from processing, like other oils.
+If olive oil is too expensive for you, canola and coconut oil are a great replacement.
+They are heat stable and won’t go rancid as fast as other oils.